howhj/MochiFeed/README.md

 * Scrape channel page instead of RSS feed to extract video duration
 * Store data in SQLite instead of text files
 * Store channel tags/names and have a function to list out all channels subscribed to
+* Proper method to store concurrent curl output, instead of creating a temporary file per channel

 ### Medium Priority